 Squarespace’s website mentions that they have over one million paying customers, and some successful businesses use their setup.
 Websites for the Marina Abramovic Institute, fashion brand Rodarte, and driver service Lyft all use Squarespace.
 Since Squarespace’s launch in 2004, it has definitely become one of the better-recognized website builder tools.

 Wix was founded in 2004 and reached one million users significantly faster than Squarespace after just three years.
 As of 2017, Wix is claiming over one hundred million users for their content management system.
 Of these, it appears that around two and a half million pay to use the Wix premium service – so perhaps Squarespace is a closer competitor than it originally seems.
 On top of that, Wix doesn’t appear to have as many high profile users as Squarespace.

-Weebly are less transparent about their user data but claim to have over 40 million users.
+Weebly is less transparent about their user data but claim to have over 40 million users.
 However, data on their paid user base is currently unavailable, so it isn’t clear how many of these users are voting with their wallets and how many simply set up an account with the service since it was founded in 2006.
 Again, their user base doesn’t appear to boast as many big names as Squarespace, their seemingly smaller competitor.

 Although the other website builders are gaining popularity, WordPress is above and beyond the most used.
 Founded in 2003, WordPress now hosts almost 75 million websites, around half of which are paid accounts.
 This is a really staggering figure when compared with Squarespace, Weebly, and Wix.
 Many huge business blogs like CNN, The New York Times, and eBay use WordPress, so it appears that they are comfortably dominating the market in several ways at the moment.